chfeder/cfflash/README.md

 # cfflash - tools for the Flash simulation code written by Christoph Federrath

+A collection of python and C++ tools for the simulation code FLASH.

 ### Copyright notes ###

 See LICENSE file.